 Sometimes, clinical trials are not available for your child’s tumour.
 This may be because a recent trial has just finished, or because the tumour is very rare.
 In these cases, you can expect your doctors and nurses to offer treatment which is agreed to be the most appropriate, using guidelines which have been prepared by experts across the country.
 The Children’s Cancer and Leukaemia Group (CCLG) is an important organisation which helps to produce these guidelines.

 Follow-up after treatment usually involves regular visits to the hospital outpatients department, with scans and urine tests as necessary.
-For children who have had chemotherapy and/or radiotherapy, more specialised tests – for example, hearing tests, kidney and heart function tests, and checking hormone levels – may also be carried out.
+For children who have had chemotherapy and/or radiotherapy, more specialised tests may also be carried our.
+For example, hearing tests, kidney and heart function tests, and checking hormone levels.
 These will be repeated until your child is grown up.
 If you have specific concerns about your child’s condition and treatment, it’s best to discuss them with your child’s doctor, who knows their situation in detail.

 As a parent, the fact that your child has cancer is one of the worst situations you can be faced with.
 You may have many emotions, such as fear, guilt, sadness, anger and uncertainty.
 These are all normal reactions and are part of the process that many parents go through at such a difficult time.
 It’s not possible to address here all of the feelings you may have.
 However, the CCLG booklet Children & Young People’s Cancer; A Parent’s Guide talks about the emotional impact of caring for a child with cancer and suggests sources of help and support.